-Purely speculative construction projects are rare in today's real estate market.
+In many parts of the country speculative construction projects are rare in today's real estate market.
 "With vacancy rates as high as they are, people are reluctant to invest in buildings that haven't got good strong prospects for leasing," said one builder.
 Another developer was saying virtually the same thing: "The old days when developers and investors would go in and spec a building really are gone.
 Now developers and investors expect to have a tenant going in and taking away some of the risk."
 The trend away from speculative building without pre-leasing is having a profound impact.